423w/tidalTAMUHACK24/README.md

-﻿# Datathon2023
+﻿# tidalTAMU Hackathon2024

-This is our Drowsy Driving Detection Model for the 2024 Datathon at Texas A&M University.
+This is my team's Drowsy Driving Detection Model for the 2024 Datathon at Texas A&M University.

 Our goal was to create a way to alert drivers of their drowsiness and rewake them using a ML model.
+We also attempted to use Flask and JS to take live videos to eventually feed to our ML model.